Most shortlisted candidates will be called for interview at The University of Manchester, although we hold some interviews overseas.

 The pre-interview screening process operated by the medicine admissions team at Manchester will already have ensured that all candidates called to interview appear to have sufficient academic potential.
 The purpose of the interview is to take a wider view of the applicant.

 The interview itself is a formal, though friendly, process.
 The majority of the interviewers are drawn from both the University and clinical environments and all have undergone specific training for interviewing applicants including issues relating to equality and diversity.
+In addition, we also draw on the expertise of patient/lay representatives (Manchester education partners), current medical students and simulated patients.
 We appreciate that some candidates will be nervous, so we ensure that interviews are conducted in as relaxed an environment as possible.

 The interview is not a test of your academic knowledge.
 The aim of the interview is to explore the non-academic criteria, as well as to encourage you to talk naturally about yourself, your studies and your experiences, and to demonstrate that you have the interpersonal skills to be able to communicate effectively and show that you are a well-rounded individual.
 In this way, you can show that you meet the academic and non-academic attributes required of a prospective doctor.